apache/shenyu-website/content/en/projects/shenyu/waf-plugin/index.md

 ## Situation

-* Waf is also the pre-plugin of shenyu, which is mainly used to intercept illegal requests or exception requests and give relevant rejection policies.
+* Waf is also the pre-plugin of ShenYu, which is mainly used to intercept illegal requests or exception requests and give relevant rejection policies.
 * When faced with replay attacks, you can intercept illegal ip and host, and set reject strategy according to matched ip or host.
 * How to determine ip and host, please refer to: [parsing-ip-and-host](../custom-parsing-ip-and-host)